 Which means I finally get to use the word “throng” on this website, because hundreds of thousands of Viennese and tourists from the country and abroad

 Each site on the Silvesterpfad has a different musical focus, so you can pick the location to match your tastes.
-And the choice is wide: pop, funk, R&B, ballroom dance music, disco, etc.
+And the choice is wide: pop, funk, R&B, ballroom, disco, etc.

 You can party like its 1999, 1899, 1969, or 2019, just by moving between sites.
 Everyone from soul DJs to string ensembles performs for your entertainment.

-Details of the 2019 event are not yet out, but I expect things to be similar to the 2018 highlights:
+Details of the 2019/2020 event are not yet out, but I expect things to be similar to the highlights from last year:

 Only one city can probably teach you to waltz outside while still making you feel like you’re in a ballroom.